 Another subtle one that's likely to go over many heads early on: during training Eren falters during 3DMG training and injures his head badly enough to need bandaging.
 He recovers in one night (extremely fast) and can be seen with small amounts of steam leaving his head, though it's easily mistaken for a visual indication of his embarrassment and frustration at failing at something so basic.

-During the Battle of Trost, there are two instances of subtle foreshadowing regarding the Titan Shifter nature of Annie, Bertolt, and Reiner: the first being the aforementioned persons being unusually interested in finding out more about the Rogue Titan and making use of it, instead of wanting to get away from it like everyone else and the second being the same individuals immediately rushing toward the site of Eren's partial transformation instead of being stunned by the sudden sound, hinting that they are familiar with the tell-tale signs of Titan Shifting.
+During the Battle of Trost, there are three instances of subtle foreshadowing regarding the Titan Shifter nature of Annie, Bertolt, and Reiner: the first being the aforementioned persons being with the rest of the recruits trapped with low gas.
+While the others are discussing how the situation is hopeless, when Annie asks Reiner what to do he says "Not yet." with his hand near his mouth.
+The second is them being unusually interested in finding out more about the Rogue Titan and making use of it, instead of wanting to get away from it like everyone else and the last moment being the same individuals immediately rushing toward the site of Eren's partial transformation instead of being stunned by the sudden sound, hinting that they are familiar with the tell-tale signs of Titan Shifting.

 After the Battle of Trost, when the recruits are retrieving the bodies of the fallen/eaten comrades, the usually stoic detached Annie seemingly breaks and starts apologizing to the corpses.
 This becomes a lot less about survivors guilt after you realize she's a Titan spy..